 Note: We have tried a few different substitutions to eliminate brown sugar from this recipe, but none of them had the result we were looking for.
-So we decided to stick with a bit of sugar for the sake of keeping the recipe appealing to little ones.
+So we decided to stick with a bit of sugar for the sake of keeping these baby muffins appealing to little ones.
 If you have toddlers over the age of one, two tablespoons of honey may be the closest substitute we can recommend.

 Also Note: We only tried to lower the sugar content so we wouldn’t feel as guilty about the three cupcakes the kid would be eating later.
 Enjoy!